anshultomar07/diabatic-retinopathy-detection-using-inceptionResnetV2/README.md

 # diabatic-retinopathy-detection-using-inceptionResnetV2
 # How to run the code?
-1. Download the dataset from https://ieee-dataport.org/open-access/indian-diabetic-retinopathy-image-dataset-idrid
+1. Download the dataset from https://ieee-dataport.org/open-access/indian-diabetic-retinopathy-image-dataset-idrid (if this link shows "403 Forbidden" then copy the link and paste it in your browser and run.)
 2. Create two folders "test" and "train".
 3. Upload the training images in train folder and testing images in test folder.
 4. Rename the training csv file as "Training_labels.csv" and testing csv file as "Testing_labels.csv".